Rezonality/mutils/README.md

 Because of modern CMake, you can install this library & reference it in your CMake with just a couple of lines.

-First, you need to build the dependent packages.
-Some libraries do modern CMake well - such as SDL and OpenSSL.
-Those can just be installed on your system.
-Others are easy to reference as external project but don't quite handle the install step well; this project builds them and then does its own install of the necessary pieces.
-The prebuild.bat/sh script is the part that handles that, and you need to run it first.
-Note that on linux it will also apt install 'libasound2-dev.lib'
+This library now uses vcpkg to simplify cross platform building of all the dependent packages.
+Running prebuild will create a parallel folder containing all the useful bits.
+Some libraries that are not part of vcpkg are still built by MUtils, but the majority are created in the vcpkg.
+The following step may take a little time, but is only done once:

 ```
 prebuild.bat OR prebuild.sh